 “Jammy Rush” actually meant Jamie Rush, a touring band from Los Angeles who played the Old Mill more than once.
 “Holden Caulfield” were stalwarts of the local scene, and James (Brother Music) Warburton made his presence felt around Salt Lake.
 “Yellowstone” was once named “Initial Shock.”
 They came from San Francisco, and had previously performed in Salt Lake City at the Fairgrounds Coliseum with Bay Area allies “Aum” — who later performed at the Old Mill as well.

 The Old Mill presented Pop and Rock concerts from Thursday through Saturday — Sundays were usually given over to Acoustic and Folk Music.
+According to Utah law at the time, it was illegal to dance on Sunday.

 Local authorities attempted a solitary “bust” — One night a group of police cars showed up with an empty bus and tried to raid the Old Mill.
 There was a single incident in the parking lot, but no known arrests.